dmbaturin/iproute2-cheatsheet/site/index.md

 Examples: `ip tunnel del gre1`

-Note that in older iproute2 versions this command did not support the full `delete` syntax, only `del`.
+Note that in older iproute2 versions, this command did not support the full `delete` syntax, only `del`.
 Recent versions allow both full and abbreviated forms (tested in iproute2-ss131122).

 <h3 id="ip-tunnel-change">Modify a tunnel</h3>